LukasGossmann/pfaff-quilt-expression/README.md

 This error occurs due to the start and end offset parameters not working properly.
 To get around this error we simply have to split out the UBIFS part of the firmware image before trying to extract it.
-To do this use the following command:
+Replace `UBI_File Start Offset` with the start offset that was printed in the error message (5775876 in this example).
 ```
 $ dd if=quilt_expression_720.clo of=quilt_expression_720.ubifs skip=<UBI_File Start Offset> iflag=skip_bytes
 ```
-Replace `UBI_File Start Offset` with the start offset that was printed in the error message (5775876 in this example).

 Now the UBIFS can hopefully be extracted without any errors using this command:

 ```